The Worst (Large) Customer Service Companies On Earth

 Other Contacts

-If we combined all 13 of Expedia Group's support-deficient companies and reviewed them as a conglomerate, they would almost certainly be #1 on this list.
+If we combined all 13 of Expedia Group's support-deficient companies and reviewed them as a conglomerate, they would potentially be #1 on this list.
 But for simplicity's sake let's just use Expedia as the shining beacon of despair.

 For those of you who are curious, here's their whole list of grave Support offenders: